Archdiocese of Catania: Earliest bishops

+In the 8th century, The Emperor Leo III the Isaurian (717–741) removed all the dioceses of Sicily from papal control, and made them suffragans of the Ecumenical Patriarchate of Constantinople.
+In the Descriptio orbis Romani of George of Cyprus, Catania is listed as a suffragan of Syracuse, the only metropolitan in Sicily.

 Bishop Euthymius was at first an adherent of the Patriarch Photius, but in the Eighth General Council approved the restoration of Ignatius as patriarch.
 John of Ajello, who died in the 1169 Sicily earthquake, won a contested episcopal election against William of Blois in 1167.

-In the 9th century, while still a Greek city, Catania became suffragan to the archdiocese of Monreale.

 Under the Arabs and the Normans

 From c.
 827 to 1071 Catania was subject to the Arab (Saracen) occupation of the island of Sicily.
+In late summer 1071, Robert Guiscard and Roger d'Hauteville captured Catania.
+The Norman conquest of Sicily under the auspicies of the Papacy meant that the revival of Christianity was tied to the Latin rite, and, without a Greek metropolitan on the island, newly appointed bishops looked to Rome for validation and consecration.
+It was not until 1130 that a Latin metropolitan was appointed in Palermo, and 1131 in Messina.
+On 27 September 1130, Pope Anacletus II, at the request of King Roger II, granted the archbishop of Palermo the right to consecrate the bishops of Syracuse, Agrigento, and Catania.
+When Messina was named an archdiocese, again at the request of King Roger II, Catania, Lipari and Caphalonia were appointed suffragans of Messina.

+On 9 March 1092 (1091 old style), Pope Urban II granted the privilege to Abbot-Bishop Ansger of Catania that whowever was elected abbot of the monastery of Saint Agatha would also be bishop of Catania.

-In 1169 an eruption of Mount Etna completely destroyed Catania, with a loss of life of some 15,000 persons.
-The Bishop of Catania, Ioannes de Agello, was among the dead.
+A mahor earthquake struck eastern Sicily on 4 February 1169, followed by the collapse of the cone of the Mount Etna volcano.
+Catania was completely destroyed, with a loss of life of some 15,000 persons, including the Bishop of Catania, Ioannes de Agello.

+Pope Lucius III elevated the diocese of Monreale to the rank of metropolitan archbishop on 5 February 1183, in the bull "Licet Dominus Jesus."
+The dioceses of Catania and Syracuse were made suffragans.
+Catania was deprived of the right to the pallium.

 On 7 July 1274 Pope Gregory X wrote to the Bishop of Syracuse that he had received information that the Bishop of Catania (Angelo Boccamazza), along with his cousin Bartolomeo Romano and two nephews, had attacked a Franciscan convent at Castro Orsino and destroyed its buildings; the Bishop of Syracuse was ordered to investigate, and if the charges were true, he was to excommunicate the offending parties.

 In 1409 a severe earthquake reduced the monastery of San Niccolò l'Arena to ruins.